 It is the argument of this book that the moral movement of the modern ruling class has failed, and is heading to red ruin, because of a fatal flaw.
-This flaw is the failure of the ruling class to lead the clients of the administrative welfare state towards the life of the “responsible self.”
-Every cohort of humans that migrated to the city has embraced the notion of the “responsible self” in order to thrive in the city and adapt its conditions of life to the conditions of the city, and, up to now, each cohort had to work out the means of adaptation on its own.
+This flaw is the failure of the ruling class to lead the clients of the administrative welfare state, the people of the subordinate self, towards the life of the “responsible self.”
+Every cohort of humans that has migrated to the city has embraced the notion of the “responsible self” in order to thrive in the city and adapt its conditions of life to the conditions of the city, and, up to now, each cohort has had to work out the means of adaptation on its own.
 But the modern ruling class decided in the 19th century to award itself a power of attorney to act on behalf of the lower orders, and since then has rarely encouraged the clients of the welfare state to take up the life of the responsible self; instead it has encouraged in its clients the notion of the “marginalized self,” the victimized self separated by injustice from the enjoyments of its fair share of the wealth of the city.

 If the marginalized folk in the city were truly barred from the opportunity to thrive in the city then the program of the ruling class would be the right one.
 It would be necessary to protect the inner-city poor from unscrupulous employers and landlords, from redlining banks and racist rednecks.
 And it goes without saying that a whole menu of social benefits would be necessary to preserve the poor from indigence.
 But we have seen in Chapter Twelve that in the Third World the poor manage to thrive without social benefits, and even manage to find the money to get their children into illegal private schools so that they can acquire the basic skills needed to thrive in the city.
 Even in South Chicago, down the street from President Obama’s liberal enclave of Hyde Park, the urban poor exhibit extraordinary skills in their struggle to thrive.
-On this argument the disabilities of the poor issue less from social injustice and more from cultural disability, an unwillingness or inability to present oneself to the landlords and employers in a way calculated to inspire trust.
+On this argument the disabilities of the poor issue less from social injustice and more from cultural disability, an unwillingness or inability to present themselves to the landlords and employers in a way calculated to inspire trust.
 Liberal economist Robert William Fogel attempted in The Fourth Great Awakening and the Future of Egalitarianism to to convert his liberal friends away from the program of material inequality towards an appreciation of the poor suffering from a “maldistribution of spiritual resources”,3 i.e. character.

 But how does a person develop the kind of character that will help to make up their deficiencies in “spiritual resources,” and help them present themselves to landlords and employers in the right way, and enable them to thrive in the city?
 The answer is religion.
-It was Methodism that taught Adam Bede and Dinah Morris how to live the life of responsible self.
+It was Methodism that taught Adam Bede and Dinah Morris how to live the life of the responsible self.
 It is Pentecostalism that teaches the Latin-American poor to abandon the culture of machismo for responsible work in a calling.
 It is house churches that teach the deracinated urban women of China how to make sense of their conditions of existence and rebuild community out of the rubble of Maoist communism.

 1Gary Alexander, “Welfare’s Failure and the Solution,” slideshow, American Enterprise Institute.
 Accessed 2/11/2013: http://www.aei.org/files/2012/07/11-alexander-presentation_10063532278.pdf